 - Can define radically new architectural design of a passenger ship

 - Can apply the user-centric design in passenger ship context

 - Can define general arrangement of a passenger ship based on broad set of design requirements, specific for passenger ships

 - Knows the passenger ship safety requirements and current regulatory requirements, how to attain them or how to go beyond them, if necessary.

-More info in Aalto University’s WebOodi.
+More info in Aalto University’s WebOodi course page.